blwh/blwh.github.io/_recipes/cykelolycka.md

 ## Instructions

-* Pour 50/50 of the lager and trocadero in a glass.
+* Pour 50/50 of the lager and Trocadero in a glass.
 * Enjoy!